openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 * Check Control Messages delivered in group [Check Control](#check-control)
 * Last Destinations delivered in group [Destinations](#destinations)

-The channel **name** shows the first element as default.
+The channel id _name_ shows the first element as default.
-All other elements are attached as options.
+All other possibilities are attached as options.
-The picture on the right shows the _Service Name_ item and all plus the 4 available options.
+The picture on the right shows the _Service Name_ item and all four possible options.
-With this you're able to select each service and the corresponding _Service Date & Milage_ will be shown.
+Select the wanted service and the corresponding _Service Date & Milage_ will be shown.

 ### TroubleShooting

-BMW has a high range of Vehicles supported by ConnectedDrive.
+BMW has a high range of vehicles supported by ConnectedDrive.
-In case of any issues with this Binding please help to resolve it!
+In case of any issues with this binding please help to resolve it!
-Please perform the following Steps:
+Please perform the following steps:

-* Can you login [into ConnectedDrive](https://www.bmw-connecteddrive.com/country-region-select/country-region-selection.html) with your Credentials? _Please note this isn't the BMW Customer Portal - it's the ConnectedDrive Portal_
+* Can you [log into ConnectedDrive](https://www.bmw-connecteddrive.com/country-region-select/country-region-selection.html) with your credentials?
+Please note this isn't the BMW Customer portal - it's the ConnectedDrive portal
-* Is the Vehicle listed in your Account? _There's a one-to-one dependency from User to Vehicle_
+* Is the vehicle listed in your account?
+There's a one-to-one relation from user to vehicle

 If the access to the portal is working and the vehicle is listed some debug data is needed in order to identify the issue.